-Amidst all this chaos of agony and despair, a young man walked.
+Amid all this chaos of agony and despair, a young man walked.

-"Next scum..." the demon growled, his voice making the stones of the ground vibrate.
-He unwrapped the scroll and read with disdain.
-"Let's see... decent life in general."
-You helped your mother, got good grades, never stole… but you also watched a lot of hentai, masturbated thinking about your history teacher, and said "may she die" several times when someone blocked your path on the street.
-Minor sins, but sins nonetheless.
+"You helped your mother, got good grades, never stole... but you also watched a lot of hentai, masturbated while thinking about your history teacher, and said 'I hope they die' several times whenever someone blocked your path on the street.
+Minor sins, but sins nonetheless."

-Before the young man could utter a word, a lesser demon, thin but with disproportionately muscular arms, grabbed him by the collar of his ghostly T-shirt and dragged him across the obsidian floor toward the edge of the cliff.
+Before the young man could utter a word, a lesser demon, thin but with disproportionately muscular arms, grabbed him by the collar of his ghostly shirt and dragged him across the obsidian floor toward the edge of the cliff.

-The demon held him over the void.
+The demon held him over the abyss.

 The demon looked at him, first with confusion, then let out a shrill laugh, a wet and disgusting sound.